-I specialize in the area of computer and communication networks.
+My core specialization is in control and optimization of networks and networked systems, with special focus on communication networks and energy flow networks.
 More details on my research, teaching and other professional acitivities can be found below.

 Major research interests/projects are listed below.
 Some of the key papers that I have written on each topic can be found by clicking on the specific links.

 My recent/ongoing research interests (2014--) have been mainly on the following topics:

 My primary interests prior to 2014 have been in the following topics, some of which I am still pursuing (the topic of adaptive video transmission over the Internet, in particular):

 My research has been funded by the National Science Foundation, MIT Lincoln Labs, Office of Naval Research, US Army Research, Department of Energy, IBM Research, and Cisco Systems.